Fraudulent food: it lurks in our pantries; it shines with promising health halos in the stores; and it fools us into a false sense of nourishment.

 Olive oil may have been the first health food that I learned is notoriously fraudulent.
-In fact, it’s been shown that up to 80% of Italian olive oil may not be what it claims to be.
-Considering the fact that U.S. olive oil consumption has skyrocketed by over 70% in as little as one generation, this is a big deal.
+In fact, it’s been shown that up to 80 percent of Italian olive oil may not be what it claims to be.
+Considering the fact that U.S. olive oil consumption has skyrocketed by over 70 percent in as little as one generation, this is a big deal.
 People tell me with pride about how much olive oil they use.
 They’re doing something that’s “healthy” for them.

 But are they really?

-Nicholas Blechman of the NY Times created a nice illustration of this sketchy supply chain, and Tom Mueller has written about it extensively in his book, Extra Virginity: The Sublime and Scandalous World of Olive Oil.
+Nicholas Blechman of the New York Times created a nice illustration of this sketchy supply chain, and Tom Mueller has written about it extensively in his book Extra Virginity: The Sublime and Scandalous World of Olive Oil.

 Oh, honey.
 Where should I begin?

-There’s the fact that over 70% of honey in 2011 was imported, with its pollen filtered out to prevent fully tracing its origins.
+There’s the fact that over 70 percent of honey in 2011 was imported, with its pollen filtered out to prevent fully tracing its origins.
 We do know that much of it is coming from China.

 Or we could talk about the total lack of standards for honey identity (seriously), which makes it extra difficult to even attempt any kind of regulation.

-Largely because of this so-called identify crisis, it’s not surprising that unwanted substances so often “find their way” into honey.
+Largely because of this so-called identity crisis, it’s not surprising that unwanted substances so often find their way into honey.
 Reports have shown contaminants in a large percentage of honey samples, by which I mean antibiotics plus pesticides, insecticides, and fungicides.

 Suddenly honey doesn’t seem quite so sweet, does it?

 Of course, it gets better.
 Moving past the issue of contaminants, some brands of honey aren’t really honey at all.
-The FDA claims that it’s illegal to sell a product labeled as pure, 100% honey if it contains other ingredients, and to their credit, they do test a certain percentage of imports for added sugar.
+The U.S Food and Drug Administration (FDA) claims that it’s illegal to sell a product labeled as pure, 100 percent honey if it contains other ingredients, and to their credit, they do test a certain percentage of imports for added sugar.
 This worked well for a while, at least until high-fructose corn syrup (HFCS) came onto the scene.

 HFCS is made up of very similar sugar proportions as honey, making it difficult to identify in a simple import test.
 Research has shown that diluting honey with HFCS is therefore becoming increasingly more common.
 (Because it’s much cheaper!)

 All hope is not lost, however.
-There are always local apiaries selling at small businesses, festivals, and farmer’s markets.
+There are always local apiaries selling at small businesses, festivals, and farmers markets.
 Knowing your farmer and being able to ask about his/her farm is your best bet for buying genuine, pure honey.
-At the very least, look for the “True Source Certified” seal amongst your supermarket’s offerings.
+At the very least, look for the “True Source Certified” seal among your supermarket’s offerings.